A self-regulating and patch subdivided population: Proofs

 for some $C=C(\bar\lambda,\bar\phi)>0$, since $\sum_{k=0}^{n-1} \mu^{(n,k)}(0,x){\bar \phi}^{k}{\bar \lambda}^{n-k}/(\bar \phi+2d\bar \lambda)^n$ is the probability of being in $x$ ($|x|_{\Z^d}=1$) after $n$ steps for a discrete-time random walk with transition probabilities

 (see \cite[Corollary 13.11]{cf:Woess2} for the asymptotic estimates of the $n$-step probabilities).
 Hence there exists $t=n$ sufficiently large such that $\E^{\delta_0}(\bar \xi_t(x))>1$ (this result is analogous to Lemmas~5.2 and 5.3 of \cite{cf:BZ08}).
-Using the same arguments as in Lemma~5.4, Remark~5.5 and Theorem~5.6 of \cite{cf:BZ08}, it is possible to prove that the process $\{\widetilde \xi_t\}_{t \ge 0}$ survives when $\bar N$ is sufficiently large and this implies the survival of $\{\xi^i_t\}_{t \ge 0}$ when $i$ is sufficiently large. \item Let $\kappa_c(\lambda,(1+\phi)/2)$ as in \cite[Theorem 5]{cf:BL}.
-By Lemma~\ref{lem:equiv} we may pick $i_{cr}$ such that for all $i \ge i_{cr}$
+Using the same arguments as in Lemma~5.4, Remark~5.5 and Theorem~5.6 of \cite{cf:BZ08}, it is possible to prove that the process $\{\widetilde \xi_t\}_{t \ge 0}$ survives when $\bar N$ is sufficiently large and this implies the survival of $\{\xi^i_t\}_{t \ge 0}$ when $i$ is sufficiently large. \item